arjunbhandari3/arjunbhandari3/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I have completed BE in Computer Engineering from Kathmandu University
+- 🔭 I'm currently working as a Full Stack Developer at Leapfrog Technology Inc.
 - 🌱 I’m currently focusing Fullstack
 - 👯 I’m looking to collaborate with other Flutter Developers
 - 🥅 2022 Goals: Contribute more to Open Source projects